-While watching Wonder Woman 2011 Pilot, when watching Wonder Woman brutally take down a suspect and take his blood without legal right to, Linkara says, "At least she used a sterile needle."
+- After watching Wonder Woman brutally take down a suspect and take his blood without legal right to in the 2011 pilot, Linkara says, "At least she used a sterile needle."

-Ultra Fast Pony.
+- Ultra Fast Pony.
 In the episode "The Pet Games", the caption writer comes up with a variety of subtitles for Rainbow Dash.
-These alternate between overt insults like "Professional Idiot", and more subtle insults like "Knows Her Own Name" and "Smartest Mare In Her Family" note In UFP, Dash is an only child and an orphan..
+These alternate between overt insults like "Professional Idiot", and more subtle insults like "Knows Her Own Name" and "Smartest Mare In Her Family" (In UFP, Dash is an only child and an orphan.).

-The Unshaved Mouse refers to voice actors who did less-than-stellar work as "very nice ladies/gentlemen doing their best."
+- The Unshaved Mouse refers to child voice actors who did less-than-stellar work as "very nice young ladies/gentlemen doing their best."

 Chuck: But then, so's a test pattern.